lingceng/z.vim/README.md

 # z.vim

-This plugin make vim work with [z](https://github.com/rupa/z) Hekp jumping to the most used directories in vim.
+This plugin make vim work with [z](https://github.com/rupa/z) Help jumping to the most used directories in vim.

 ## Installation